KangChangKi/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-I will use average 5-minute intervals to fill NA values in the data.
+**I will use average 5-minute intervals to fill NA values in the data.**

+To fill NAs, I calculated the average steps per interval, and then, join them with the original dataset by interval, and finally, if there is any NA in the orignal data, each NA was replaced by the average value.

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.